PIM2052 - Deductions: interest: overview

 Interest and rent-a-room

 Interest paid on a loan used to buy a property cannot be claimed as a deduction in the rental business if rent-a-room relief has been claimed.
 There is more information about rent-a-room relief at PIM4000 onwards.

 The profits of a rental business are calculated in the same way as the profits of a trade.
-Therefore interest may be deducted in computing the profits of a rental business provided that it meets the following criteria.
+Therefore where interest may be deducted in computing the profits of a rental business, it must meet the following criteria.

 It must be payable wholly and exclusively for the purposes of the rental business.